Back to the home page

 cat /proc/sys/vm/dirty_background_ratio

 Press Enter.
-The output will probably be 10, which means that this buffer has a maximum of 10 % of your RAM.
+The output will probably be 10, which means that this buffer has a relative maximum of 10 percent of your RAM.

-Now let's proceed to replace those two ratios by more sensible fixed sizes.
+Now let's proceed to replace those two ratios (relative sizes) by more sensible absolute maximum sizes.

-In order to prevent typos, copy/paste this long blue line into the terminal:
+In order to prevent typos, copy/paste this long blue line into the terminal, which sets an absolute maximum size of 500 MB:

 echo "vm.dirty_bytes=524288000" | sudo tee /etc/sysctl.d/8-writing.conf